Skip to main content

 • <remote_name> — the connection name specified when configuring Rclone;

-• <bucket_name> — name of the new bucket.
-Take into account the rules of bucket naming, see the instructions for more details Bucket naming rules in the AWS documentation.
+• <bucket_name> — the name of the new bucket.
+Consider the bucket naming rules; learn more in the Bucket naming rules section of the AWS documentation.

 rclone ls <remote_name>:<bucket_name>/<prefix>